 New England League of Middle Schools are leaders in promoting middle level best practices by providing collaborative learning experiences that support students’ academic, social, and emotional growth and success.

-Inspire, Engage, Build Community, and Create Lasting Lessons!
-Experiential Brain-Based Approaches to Integrate SEL and Academics
+Inspire, Engage, Build Community, and Create Lasting Lessons: Experiential, Brain-Based Strategies to Integrate Social Emotional and Academic Learning

-Join this interactive session and fill your toolbox with dynamic brain-based techniques to inspire, engage, and create lasting meaningful lessons.
-Empower students to take ownership of learning, practice social-emotional skills, and build a connected, inclusive, and supportive classroom community.
-Enliven academic and SEL content delivery and assessment with active, student-centered participation methods to enhance involvement and retention.
-Harness the power of play and active reflection to increase self and social awareness, promote equity, collaboration, student voice, problem-solving, and communication Leave with practical strategies to promote engagement and buy-in, creative inspiration, and new perspectives on your role as an educator.
+Join this interactive session and fill your toolbox with active, brain-based, and student-centered techniques to inspire, engage, and create lasting, meaningful lessons.
+Empower students to take ownership of learning, practice social and emotional skills, and build a positive, connected, inclusive, and supportive classroom community.
+Enliven academic and social, and emotional learning content delivery and assessment with active, student-centered participation methods to enhance involvement, buy-in, and retention.
+Harness the power of experiential learning and active reflection to teach, practice, and assess academics while cultivating collaboration, student voice, problem-solving, self and social awareness, and communication.
+Facilitate meaningful review and reflection to increase relevancy and understanding.
+Get learners moving, talking, and reflecting to create lasting lessons.
+Leave with practical engagement strategies, creative inspiration, and new perspectives on your role as an educator.

 We will explore:

-Experiential, brain-based approaches to actively engage learners physically, emotionally, socially, and intellectually in social-emotional learning, academic, and counseling
+Experiential, brain-based methods to actively engage students physically, emotionally, socially, and intellectually

 Ways to cultivate social and emotional skills such as communication, social problem-solving, relationship skills, collaboration, self-regulation, decision-making, self-awareness, emotional expression, conflict resolution, and reflection

-Experiential facilitation/teaching fundamentals used to design, sequence, and adapt experiential activities to take advantage of "teachable moments” and create lasting meaningful lessons
+Methods to design, sequence, scaffold, and adapt activities to enhance learning outcomes and take advantage of "teachable moments"

-Innovative reflection tools and techniques to increase relevancy, meaning, depth of understanding, and connection to future learning
+Reflective tools to help learners find meaning, increase depth of understanding, and application to future learning

-The role of the facilitator/educator as guide, and the importance of flexibility, attitude, adaptation, and awareness of group and individual needs and differences
+The role of the educator as guide, and the importance of flexibility, attitude, adaptation, and awareness of the group and individual needs and differences

 About Jennifer Stanchfield

-Jen's depth of experience, creativity, and knowledge of educational theory and practice is evident in her innovative yet practical workshops and publications in which she incorporates the art of teaching and facilitation with brain-based and pedagogical research.
-Jennifer Stanchfield offers practical resources that come from her diverse experiences with learners of all ages incorporated with neuroscience informed practices to increase meaningful engagement, integration of social-emotional learning with academic content, and community building in the classroom and beyond.
-In her 30 years as an educator, Jen has worked as a classroom teacher, a clinician in mental health treatment centers for children and adolescents, and in professional training and organizational teambuilding.
-Jen earned her master's degree in Experiential Education and Educational Leadership at Minnesota State University, Mankato, and continues to pursue the latest research on the brain and learning.
-Through these experiences, she has developed an extensive repertoire of evidence-informed experiential activities, tools, and strategies she brings to her engaging and informative workshops, publications, and teaching resources.
-Jen is the author of Tips and Tools for The Art of Experiential Group Facilitation and Inspired Educator, Inspired Learner: Experiential, Brain-Based Activities and Strategies to Engage, Motivate, Build Community and Create Lasting Lessons.
-She is known for her work helping schools and community programs all over the world use experiential methods to develop a positive and supportive learning environment, increase student engagement, and develop social-emotional skills.
+Jen works with schools worldwide, helping educators use experiential methods to develop positive and supportive learning environments, increase student engagement, and develop social and emotional skills.
+Jen's depth of experience, creativity, and knowledge of educational theory and practice is evident in her innovative yet practical workshops and publications that stem from her diverse experiences with learners of all ages incorporated with neuroscience-informed practices.
+In her 30 years as an educator, Jen has worked as a classroom teacher, a clinician in mental health treatment centers for children and adolescents, and professional training and organizational team building.
+Jen earned her master's degree in Experiential Education and Educational Leadership at Minnesota State University, Mankato, and continues to pursue the latest research on the brain and learning, pedagogy, and the emerging field of educational neuroscience.
+Through these experiences, she has developed an extensive repertoire of evidence-informed tools, and strategies she brings to her engaging and informative workshops, publications, and teaching resources.
+Jen is the author of Tips and Tools for The Art of Experiential Group Facilitation and the Inspired Educator, Inspired Learner: Experiential, Brain-Based Activities and Strategies to Engage, Motivate, Build Community and Create Lasting Lessons and the Inspired Educator Blog at experientialtools.com.